moriyoshi/devproxy/README.md

   This can be done since the name resolution is done in devproxy, which is configured to map any request for http://example.com to http://127.0.0.1:3000.

-* Transparent TLS wrapping (simulation of an SSL/TLS-enabled environment)
+* Transparent TLS termination / wrapping (simulation of an SSL/TLS-enabled environment)

   You can also make it possible to direct the request to `https://example.com/` to the upstream by adding the configuration like the following: